Gomm Valley and Ashwells reserve sites

 In July 2017, our Cabinet has adopted the Gomm Valley and Ashwells development brief [PDF | 10.2MB].
 This will inform any planning application submitted for the future development of the site.

 Our consultants, AR Urbanism, ran an all-day workshop event on Saturday 31 January.
-Following the event they produced a report of their findings and the key points raised at the meeting.
+Following the event they produced a report of their findings and the important points raised at the meeting.

 Planning performance agreement

-We have signed a planning performance agreement (PPA) with Friends Life Limited, for the service of agreeing a development brief including a framework masterplan for adoption by WDC and pre-application advice.
+We have signed a planning performance agreement (PPA) with Friends Life Limited, for the service of agreeing a development brief including a framework masterplan for adoption and pre-application advice.

 The Gomm Valley and Ashwells liaison group has been set up to provide a forum for local stakeholders to play a proactive role in helping set key parameters for the way these sites should be developed in a managed way and to help shape development briefs to inform any planning applications that are submitted by developers.